juliekoubova/resume/content/experience/trask-skoda.md

 tech:
   - SharePoint
 ---
+Maintained legacy applications.
-I designed a code-first framework for SharePoint object provisioning, which was then used to develop the next version of Škoda&rsquo;s CMS.
+Designed a code-first framework for SharePoint object provisioning, which was then used to develop the next version of Škoda&rsquo;s CMS.